-Insurers have always used risk assessments as part of determining the price of a home or car insurance policy.
-But in a process called “price optimization,” they may include factors beyond personal risk as part of their premium calculations.
+Insurers have always used risk assessments as part of determining the price of a home insurance or car insurance policy.
+But in a process called “price optimization,” insurers may include factors beyond personal risk as part of their premium calculations.
 Let’s take a closer look at what price optimization is, whether you may have experienced it, and what you can do to avoid falling prey to this pricing practice.

 What Is Price Optimization in Insurance?